auag0/twtich-notification-bot/README.md

-notification discord when changes to title or game
+notification to discord when changes to title or game